aurelia/framework/doc/article/en-US/the-aurelia-cli.md

 ### Reference packages outside of the node_modules folder

 It is possible to use packages outside of the node_modules folder.
-The only difference is that you need te define what the `packageRoot` is.
+The only difference is that you need to define what the `packageRoot` is.
 In `aurelia.json`, you can define a package that lives outside of the node_modules folder as follows:

 <code-listing heading="Package outside of node_modules">
   <source-code lang="JavaScript">